United States women's national under-20 soccer team

 The United States U-20 women's national soccer team is a youth soccer team operated under the auspices of U.S. Soccer.
 Its primary role is the development of players in preparation for the senior women's national team.
-The team most recently appeared in the 2018 FIFA U-20 Women's World Cup in France, where they failed to progress from the group stage for the first time in the competition's history.
+The team most recently appeared in the 2024 FIFA U-20 Women's World Cup in Colombia, where they placed third.
 The team competes in a variety of competitions, including the biennial FIFA U-20 Women's World Cup, which is the top competition for this age group.

 History

 Beginnings as a U-18 program

 The United States U-20 team has been active since 1998; however, it was run as a U-18 team from its inception until 2001.
 It was led by Shannon Higgins-Cirovski, the first coach in the team's history, through the middle of 1999 before she left for the Maryland Terrapins soccer team.
 Jay Hoffman, who served as Higgins-Cirovski's assistant, took charge of the team and led them to a gold medal for the 1999 Pan American Games, the first time the tournament was open to women's teams.
 Among the U-18 women playing at the 1999 Pan American Games were future senior national team members Cat Whitehill and Hope Solo.